CodeStix/typed-react-form/articles/Getting-started.md

 }
 ```

-`form.handleSubmit()` just returns a helper function that wraps `ev.preventDefault()`, `form.validate()` and `form.setState()`.

 ### Creating inputs

-This library is build upon the fact that only the things that change should rerender (~refresh), for example: when the _name_ field changes, only the inputs that use the _name_ field will rerender.

-The built-in form elements ([`FormInput`](/docs/FormInput), [`FormSelect`](/docs/FormSelect) ...) implement this by listening for changes only on their specified field.
-You can also use multiple inputs on the same field (they will the synchronized) and listen for changes on a field by using the [`useListener`](/docs/useListener) hook or [`Listener`](/docs/Listener) component.

-You are now ready to create inputs, this library provides the following built-in components to create type-checked inputs:
+This library provides the following built-in components to create type-checked inputs:

 -   [FormInput](/docs/FormInput)
 -   [FormSelect](/docs/FormSelect)
 -   [FormTextArea](/docs/FormTextArea)

-**When these inputs do not satisfy your needs**, you can always [create your own](/docs/Custom-inputs#example-custom-input).
+When these inputs do not satisfy your needs, you can always [implement your own](/docs/Custom-inputs#example-custom-input).
 These built-in components are just abstractions around hook calls.

 ✔️ **Example type-checked form consisting of 2 fields**